Skip to main content

 Our objectives

 One of our proudest achievements is the strong international reputation we have cultivated for Canadian standard setting.
-This could not have been achieved without our stakeholders’ support.
+This could not have been achieved without the support of interested and affected parties in Canada.

 We also plan to use the traction we have gained to grow our international influence for private enterprises, NFPOs, and pension plans.
 We will work to advance global standard setting by providing thought leadership and global best practices for all major reporting entity categories in Canada’s private sector.